mahmudulislam299/Rust-formula_3d_shape_lib/README.md

 ## Versions

-formula_3d_shape_libe is *mature* (suitable for general usage, with infrequent breaking releases which minimise breakage) but not yet at 1.0.
-We maintain compatibility with pinned versions of the Rust compiler (see below).
+formula_3d_shape_lib is *mature* (suitable for general usage, with infrequent breaking releases which minimise breakage)

-.

 # License